rehierl/abstract-properties/15-x-hierarchies-2/15-1-hierarchy-of-traces/1-0-hierarchy-of-traces.md

 # Forest/Hierarchy of traces

 Note that a family of strings `S`, if formed from an unordered doctree (DTU) `T(N,E)` by collecting the pre-order traces of the induced subtrees of all the nodes in `N`, is a hierarchy of traces `Hpre`.
-As such, hierarchy `Hpre` holds the definition of the document tree, including the doctree's child order, which is why any document tree is isomorphic to such a hierarchy of traces.
+Formed this way, that hierarchy holds the definition of the document tree, including its child order.
+Because of that, any document tree is isomorphic to a hierarchy of traces.

 * `S := { pre(t) | (t := T[n]) for (n in N) }`
 * `(#S == #N)` is true

 Recall that the child order of a document tree is a suborder to the doctree's pre-order trace.
-That is, the child order is embedded into the trace of the doctree's root, and partially also in the traces of every other node.
+That is, the child order is embedded into the trace of the doctree's root, and to some extent also into the trace of every other node.

 <!-- ======================================================================= -->
 ## a forest of traces (F)